michaeljclark/xi/README.md

 peer communication stubs. _Nubs_ allow an agent to create a session peer process with a different lifecycle to its own, hence the name _nub_.

-> cross-platform session peer process activation stubs
+> cross-platform session peer activation stubs

 Nubs eliminate the need to configure environment variables or modify operating system launchers like _systemd_, _launchd_ and _services_.